-Delegated Authentication with Active Directory
+Delegated authentication with Active Directory

-- The username and password are transmitted to an Okta AD AgentA software agent is a lightweight program that runs as a service outside of Okta.
+- The username and password are transmitted over the SSL connection implemented during setup to an Okta Active Directory (AD) agentA software agent is a lightweight program that runs as a service outside of Okta.
 It is typically installed behind a firewall and allows Okta to tunnel communication between an on-premises service and Okta's cloud service.
 Okta employs several agent types: Active Directory, LDAP, RADIUS, RSA, Active Directory Password Sync, and IWA.
-For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations. running behind the firewall over the SSL connection that had previously been established during setup.
+For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations. running behind a firewall.

-- The Okta AD agent passes those credentials to the AD DomainA domain is an attribute of an Okta organization.
-Okta uses a fully-qualified domain name, meaning it always includes the top-level domain (.com, .eu, etc.), but does not include the protocol (https).
-Controller for authentication.
+- The Okta AD agent passes the user credentials to the AD domainA domain is an attribute of an Okta organization.
+Okta uses a fully-qualified domain name, meaning it always includes the top-level domain (.com, .eu, etc.), but does not include the protocol (https). controller for authentication.

 - The AD domain controller validates the username and password and uses the Okta AD agent to return a yes or no response to Okta.

 - A yes response confirms the user's identity and they are authenticated and sent to their Okta homepage.

 To provide high availability and failover protection, the installation of two or more Okta AD agents on separate servers in each domain is recommended.
 If an Okta AD agent stops running or loses network connectivity, authentication requests are automatically routed to other Okta AD agents.